Travel outside Australia

 - left Australia before 1 July 2004, we advised we’d pay you indefinitely and you haven’t returned to live in Australia

-- were assessed before leaving and you have a permanent and severe impairment that means you can’t work in the future
+- were assessed before leaving and you have a permanent and severe disability that stops you from working

 - were assessed before leaving and you meet the manifest medical rules